ut-osa/nightcore-benchmarks/README.md

 ### Hardware and software dependencies ###

 Our evaluation workloads run on AWS EC2 instances in `us-east-2` region.

-EC2 VMs for running experiments use public AMI (`ami-06e206d7334bff2ec`) built by us, which is based on Ubuntu 20.04 with necessary dependencies installed.
+EC2 VMs for running experiments use a public AMI (`ami-06e206d7334bff2ec`) built by us, which is based on Ubuntu 20.04 with necessary dependencies installed.

 ### Installation ###

-Our scripts will use public Docker images (built by us as well) hosted on DockerHub to run experiments.
-Thus no compilation is needed.
-But it requires a controller machine setting up to conduct Nightcore experiments.

 #### Setting up the controller machine ####

-Our scripts require a controller machine in AWS `us-east-2` region to provision and control experiment VMs.
+A controller machine in AWS `us-east-2` region is required for running scripts executing experiment workflows.
-The controller machine can use very small EC2 instance type, as it does not affect experimental results.
+The controller machine can use very small EC2 instance type, as it only provisions and controls experiment VMs, but does not affect experimental results.
-In our setup, we use a `t3.micro` EC2 instance installed with Ubuntu 20.04 as the controller machine.
+In our own setup, we use a `t3.micro` EC2 instance installed with Ubuntu 20.04 as the controller machine.

-The controller machine needs `bash`, `python3`, `rsync`, and AWS CLI version 1 installed.
+The controller machine needs `python3`, `rsync`, and AWS CLI version 1 installed.
 `python3` and `rsync` can be installed with `apt`, and this [documentation](https://docs.aws.amazon.com/cli/latest/userguide/install-linux.html) details the recommanded way for installing AWS CLI version 1.
 Once installed, AWS CLI has to be configured with region `us-east-2` and access key (see this [documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)).

-Then on the controller machine, clone this repository with all submodules
+Then on the controller machine, clone this repository with all git submodules
 ```
 git clone --recursive https://github.com/ut-osa/nightcore-benchmarks.git
 ```